luoxiu/Future/README.md

 - `isCompleted`: Return true if the future is completed.

 - `inspect()`: Inspect the future atomically, return nil if the future is pending.

-- `inspectRoughly()`: Inspect the future nonatomically, return nil if the future is pending.

 - `whenComplete(_ callback: @escaping (Result<Success, Failure>) -> Void)`: Add a callback to the future that will be called when the future is completed.